PORTSMOUTH, R.I. (WPRI) — Hannah Wertens has been singing and dancing since she could talk.

 Her mom, Debbe Kirchner, who calls her youngest Hannah Banana, said the end of that healthy run was difficult to take.

-“It came out of nowhere,” said Kirchner.
+“It came out of nowhere,” Kirchner said.

 Last summer, in what Hannah’s mom called a one-in-a-million medical shock, the bone marrow transplant brought on Acute Myeloid Leukemia, known as ALM.